-North West

-North West lies in the north of South Africa, on the Botswana border, fringed by the Kalahari desert in the west.
-Gauteng to the east, and the Free State to the south.
-Sun City, the Pilanesberg National Park, the Madikwe Game Reserve, the Cradle of Humankind Site, the Tauna Heritage Site, the De Wildt Cheetah and Wildlife Trust and the Lesedi Cultural Village are some of the tourist attractions.
+North West lies in the north of South Africa, on the Botswana border, fringed by the Kalahari desert in the west, Gauteng to the east, and the Free State to the south.
+Sun City, the Pilanesberg National Park, the Madikwe Game Reserve, the Cradle of Humankind Site, the Taung Heritage Site, the De Wildt Cheetah and Wildlife Trust and the Lesedi Cultural Village are some of the tourist attractions.

 Some of the largest cattle herds in the world are found at Stellaland near Vryburg, which explains why this area is often referred to as the Texas of South Africa.
 Marico is also cattle country.
 North West is South Africa's major producer of white maize.

 Mining contributes 23,3% to North West's economy, and makes up 22,5% of the South African mining industry.
 It is known as the Platinum Province for the wealth of this metal it has underground.
 The Rustenburg and Brits districts produce 94% of the country's platinum.
-In addition to granite, marble, fluorspar and diamonds, the province also produces a guarter of South Africa's gold.
+In addition to granite, marble, fluorspar and diamonds, the province also produces a quarter of South Africa's gold.

+North West

+Capital: Mahike Principal langu

+Area: 140 882 k are of the total population: 6,7% nd Census 2011

 Western Cape

-Capital: Cape Town

-Principal languages:

-Afrikaans 49,6% isiXhosa 24,7% English 20,2%

-Population: 5 822 734

-Percentage share of the total population: 11,2%

-Area: 129 462 km

-Source: Statistics South Africa (Census 2011)

-Western Cape Situated on the south-western tip of Africa, the Western Cape with its wide beaches and breathtaking scenery, complemented by a rich variety of cultures, historical landmarks, world-class restaurants and entertainment, is a world-famous tourist destination.
+Situated on the south-western tip of Africa, the Western Cape with its wide beaches and breathtaking scenery, complemented by a rich variety of cultures, historical landmarks, world-class restaurants and entertainment, is a world-famous tourist destination.

 Table Mountain, the Cape winelands, Robben Island and the Kirstenbsch Botanical Gardens are among the province's most popular tourist attractions.

+Western Cape

+Capital: Cape Principal lang

+Afrikaans isiXhosa 49,6% 24,7% 1 24 1.
+EF

+Area: 129 462 hare of the tota 2 km 2 al population: 11,3% es 2015 and Census 2011

 The Western Cape is also known for its floral diversity.
 The Cape Floristic Region World Heritage Site comprising eight separate protected areas, covers an area of more than 553 000 ha stretching from the Cape Peninsula to the Eastern Cape.
 The Knysna-Tsitsikamma region has the country's biggest indigenous forests.

-In October 2013, SAF3, the new television show running in the United States of America, and already sold worldwide, was being filmed on location in Cape Town.
-SAF3 was one of the biggest TV series yet filmed in South Africa, bringing 103 filming days, over 200 jobs, and approximately R160-million into the local economy.
-All post-production was done in South Africa, which was a first for an international television series of this scale.
-Cape Town has proved again that it's a film-friendly destination, and it's reaping the benefits.
-The Department of Trade and Industry's rebate, which offers international productions like SAF3 up to 25% of their qualifying South Africa spend back, is also a big incentive for foreign film makers.
+Cape Town has proved again that it's a film-friendly destination and it iss reaping the benefits.

+The Department of Trade and Industry's rebate to international productions is also a big incentive for foreign filmmakers.